5G-MAG/Standards/.github/ISSUE_TEMPLATE/specifications---doubts.md

 ---
-name: Specifications - Doubts
+name: Repo documentation
-about: Create a report to raise a doubt
+about: Create a report to raise an issue related to the documentation in the Wikis
 title: ''
 labels: Doubt
 assignees: jordijoangimenez
-projects: 5G-MAG/Standards/Specifications - Doubts
+projects: 5G-MAG/Standards/Documentation
 ---

-# Context
+# Comment
-_Step 1: Replace this line with a brief explanation of the background, including a specification reference and clause number._

-# Description of the doubt
-_Step 2: Express here your doubt._

-_Step 3: Choose related standard/project (right-hand side)._
+_Step 1: Raise an error, propose a change, include new material for the Wikis in this repo._

+_Step 2: Propose a solution if you wish._

+_Step 3: Attach the label "documentation" to this issue._